ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * All registration packets on the machine will be scanned.
 3. At the end of the scan, displays an alert message (Security scan detected viruses in the following files [List of files].
 Please take necessary action or contact the administrator) on screen if a virus is detected.
 1. If the client application is not open at the configured time, the scan will be queued up and runs only when the client application is open.

-### 5.12.4 Reports (WIP) [**[↑]**](#table-of-content)

-1. Allows the supervisor to generate reports as detailed in the [**field definition document**](/mosip/mosip/blob/master/docs/requirements/MOSIP_Reporting_Requirements_18Dec18.xlsx).
-2. All data will be specific to the computer or client machine, which is being accessed.
-3. Data reported will not be specific to a certain supervisor.
-All data across supervisor on the client will be reported.
-4. Allows the supervisor to sort the report data by clicking on the column headers.
-5. Data reported will not be clickable / not support drill down to view individual transactions.
-6. Display '0' for fields whose data is not available on the client machine.
-7. Export the report in csv format.
-8. System captures and stores the transaction details for audit purpose.

 # 6. Registration Client UI [**[↑]**](#table-of-content)